-PLANNING DIVISION OVERVIEW Current Key Initiatives
+Resilience

-Resilience Integrate sustainability and resiliency into planning decisions and reports, represent PSTA in regional resiliency efforts, and support prioritizing capital projects that focus on sustainable energy sources and improving PSTA's resilience to natural events.
-Diversity, Equity, & Inclusion Support agency efforts to advance the Diversity, Equity, and Inclusion initiative and participate in leadership council.
+Integrate sustainability and resiliency into planning decisions and reports, represent PSTA in regional resiliency efforts, and support prioritizing capital projects that focus on sustainable energy sources and improving PSTA's resilience to natural events.

+Diversity, Equity, & Inclusion

+Support agency efforts to advance the Diversity, Equity, and Inclusion initiative and participate in leadership council.
 Develop equity assessment tool to evaluate equity as part of planning efforts.

+Community Engagement

-Healthy Communi-Community Engagement ties and Workforce Engage the public through meaningful activities that listen to community needs.
+Engage the public through meaningful activities that listen to community needs.
 Support marketing efforts with impactful events and improving community sentiment.
 Continue online public engagement efforts for major PSTA projects.

+Customer Service

+Support customer service initiatives that improve the rider experience.

+Energy

-Customer Service Support customer service initiatives that improve the rider experience.
-Energy Support and assist the agency with grant and other funding opportunities that prioritize sustainable energy sources including renewable energy projects.
+Support and assist the agency with grant and other funding opportunities that prioritize sustainable energy sources including renewable energy projects.
 Assist Finance team to incorporate green construction requirements into procurement solicitations for capital projects.
 Explore innovative solutions to improve efficiency.

+Water

-Water Environmental Sustainability Support and assist the agency with grant and other funding opportunities that prioritize sustainable water use.
+Support and assist the agency with grant and other funding opportunities that prioritize sustainable water use.
 Assist Finance team to incorporate green construction requirements into procurement solicitations for capital projects.
 Explore innovative solutions to improve efficiency.

-Waste & Recycling Support and assist the agency with grants and other funding opportunities that prioritize sustainable waste and recycling practices.
+Waste & Recycling

+Support and assist the agency with grants and other funding opportunities that prioritize sustainable waste and recycling practices.
 Explore innovative solutions to improve efficiency and maintain data collection and tracking mechanisms.
-Engage the public about PSTA's environmental activities and ini- tiatives.
-Greenhouse Gas & Criteria Air Pollutants Support and assist the agency with grants and other funding opportunities that prioritize environmentally friendly vehicles.
-Ridership & Mobility Support the agency with ridership & mobility initiatives including the expan- sion of UPASS/CPASS programs, fare capping policy implementation, and funding for capital projects for facilities.
-Provide monitoring and evaluation of programs and services to improve the customer experience and increase rid- ership post-pandemic.
-Develop plans to increase ridership by increasing qual- ity of transit service provided.
+Engage the public about PSTA's environmental activities and initiatives.

+Greenhouse Gas & Criteria Air Pollutants

+Support and assist the agency with grants and other funding opportunities that prioritize environmentally friendly vehicles.

+Ridership & Mobility

+Support the agency with ridership & mobility initiatives including the expansion of UPASS/CPASS programs, fare capping policy implementation, and funding for capital projects for facilities.
+Provide monitoring and evaluation of programs and services to improve the customer experience and increase ridership post-pandemic.
+Develop plans to increase ridership by increasing quality of transit service provided.
 Develop concepts and advance innovative mobility projects.

+Economic Vitality

+Operating Expenses

+Support the agency to improve efficient operations and reduce costs while maintaining a reserve.

+Procurement

+Assist Finance with incorporating sustainability into procurement policies, procedures, and solicitations.

+Capital Projects

-Operating Expenses Economic Vitality Support the agency to improve efficient operations and reduce costs while maintaining a reserve.
-Procurement Assist Finance with incorporating sustainability into procurement policies, procedures, and solicitations.
-Capital Projects Support and assist the agency with capital projects that advance PSTA's sus- tainability efforts including facility upgrades, renewable energy sources, and environmentally friendly vehicle fleet replacements.
+Support and assist the agency with capital projects that advance PSTA's sustainability efforts including facility upgrades, renewable energy sources, and environmentally friendly vehicle fleet replacements.
 Seek new funding sources and promote innovative ideas.